efxtv/DDOS-ATTACK-LINUX/README.md

 # DDOS-ATTACK-Collection
 ## First Thanks For All Author Scrypt Gos Blase Ouer, And For More Info About Tools Please Red The REDME.ME in our Tools

-## For Download ald Setup Tool Copy the Command :-
+## For Download and Setup Tool Copy the Command:-
-**sudo git clone https://github.com/4lT4lR/DDOS-ATTACK-LINUX.git && cd DDOS-ATTACK-LINUX && pip install -r requirements.txt**
+**sudo git clone https://github.com/efxtv/DDOS-ATTACK-LINUX.git.git && cd DDOS-ATTACK-LINUX && pip install -r requirements.txt**

 ## Hulk-ATTACK :-
 **cd hulk && chmod +x * && python2 hulk.py YOUR_SITE_ATTACK**